-- 1. Any violent act will result in: - Minimum of a three-day suspension with possible due process hearing for a long term suspension or expulsion. - 2.
-Threat will result in: - Minimum of three-day suspension with possible due process hearing for a long term suspension or expulsion. - 3.
-Any physical or verbal assault or any physical or verbal threat to any adult will result in: - An immediate ten-day suspension and due process hearing with a recommendation for a possible long-term suspension or expulsion. - 4.
+- 1. Any violent act or threat will result in: - Minimum of a three-day suspension with possible due process hearing for a long-term suspension or expulsion. - 2.
+Any physical or verbal assault or any physical or verbal threat to any adult will result in: - An immediate ten-day suspension and due process hearing with a recommendation for a possible long-term suspension or expulsion. - 3.
 If significant harm (documented by a physician's statement) is incurred to another person as a result of a violent act committed by a student.
 The act will result in: - An immediate ten-day suspension and due process hearing for a possible long term suspension or expulsion.